aridoza/foundational-java/Concurrency/README.md

-# Multi-threading/Java Concurrency
+# Multi-threading and Java Concurrency

-Students will:
+After this lesson, students will:

 * Understand the fundamentals of concurrency in Java
 * Be able to create and launch a thread using Thread or by subclassing Runnable interface
 * Understand how to deal with thread contention
 * Estimate how many threads to use for an application
 * Understand basic concurrency components introduced in Java 5

-- Topics:
+**Topics:**

-  - Why concurrency
+  - Why use concurrency?
   - How to create a Thread
   - The Runnable interface
   - How many threads are correct?
-  - synchronized keyword
+  - The synchronized keyword
-    - Native locks are reentrant
+    - Re-entrant Native locks
   - Signalling threads using wait/notify - synchronization
   - Concurrency components:
     - Executors class